YiLimath/YiLimath.github.io/_posts/2024-09-6-blog-post-3-Birational-BCHM.md

 ---
-title: 'Birational Geometry Reading Seminar: BCHM'
+title: 'Birational Geometry Reading Notes: BCHM'
 date: 2025-05-01
 permalink: /posts/2025/02/BCHM/
 tags:
   - Birational geometry
+  - BCHM
 ---

 This aim of this series of notes is to study the classical paper [BCHM](https://www.ams.org/journals/jams/2010-23-02/S0894-0347-09-00649-3/S0894-0347-09-00649-3.pdf) in details.
 We will try to finish the proof of the main theorem and summarize some interesting applications of BCHM.
-We will not strictly follow the structure of the original paper, instead we will divide the paper into several topics discussion, including: Existence of flip, existence of minimal model, termination problem, non-vanishing conjecture and finite generation problem.
+We will not strictly follow the structure of the original paper, instead we will divide the paper into several topics discussion, including: Existence of flip, existence of minimal model, termination problem, non-vanishing conjecture and finite generation problem etc.